w3f/polkadot-wiki/docs/learn/learn-assets.md

 ### Destroying an Asset

-To destroy an asset go to the Polkadot-JS UI > Developer > Extrinsics.
-If you created an asset without minting any unit you can call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
+To destroy an asset, go to the Polkadot-JS UI > Developer > Extrinsics.
+If you created an asset without minting any unit, you can call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
 If you created an asset and minted units, follow the steps below: